1. Text messages are considered records

 4.3 Factors to consider in selecting technical solutions

 Nature of solution

-Is the solution built into the messaging product, or is it an add-on?
+Is the solution built into the messaging or communications product, or is it an add-on?

 If the solution considered is not in-house - that is, provided by an external service provider - what guarantees about long-term access can the service provider offer?

-What format or formats can the message be generated in or converted into?
+What format or formats can the communication be generated in or converted into?

 Can the solution interface with existing information and records management systems?
 Is so, does that interface (method or program) have any restrictions?

-Does the capture of the text message occur automatically, or does it have to be activated manually?
+Does the capture of the text message or other communication occur automatically, or does it have to be activated manually?

 Does the capture have rules?
 If so, and the capture is automatic, how flexible are those rules?